Yes - Call recording means we are now able to trade by means of Statement of Fact on all our non-commercial insurance policies.

-- A compulsory excess that the insurer imposes; and
+- A compulsory excess that the insurer imposes

 If an accident is not your fault and there is an identified responsible person, you can usually recover your excess and other uninsured losses from that person.

-Legal protection insurance that covers the cost of recovering your excess and other uninsured losses from the responsible person, or their insurers, is available with every policy.
+Legal Protection covers the cost of recovering your excess and other uninsured losses from the responsible person or their insurers.

 A vehicle is considered to be a total loss following an incident (accident, fire or theft damage) if: